endel/quic-zig/docs/JOURNAL.md

 # Netcode Journal and Progress Report

 ## August 2022
+- 26.09: _(💭 inner-thoughts)_ How can it be so hard to get 5 encrypted bytes?
+The `new_mask()`
+  method goes through assembler just to get 5 encrypted bytes out of a sample.
+- 23.09: Diving into the `aead.new_mask()` method call habbit hole from quiche, I found out that boringssl has many different ASM implementations based on the host chipset, which are compiled using PERL.
+They were implemented originally by [@appro](https://www.openssl.org/~appro/cryptogams/), he also released the low-level cryptographic primitives on a more permissive license under the name of CRYPTOGAMS.

 - 17.09: Found this nice TLS+QUIC step-by-step illustrations that explains every byte.
 Very interesting! https://tls13.xargs.org/ | https://quic.xargs.org/